JairajJangle/react-native-session-storage/README.md

 # react-native-session-storage
 Session Storage like module for React Native for session-bound storage.

-This module is **NOT** a alternative for *Async Storage* which is meant for persistent storage.
+This module is **NOT** an alternative for *Async Storage* which is meant for persistent storage.
 Instead, this module provides a "volatile" storage which gets cleared when the app is re-opened.

 ## Installation